cybertraining-dsc/fa20-523-302/project/project.md

 Previous work exists on the use of sensors and wearables in assisted living environments.
 Consumer wearables are commonplace and have been used primarily for tracking individual activity metrics.
 This research attempts to establish the efficacy of these devices in providing useful data for user activity, and how this information could be useful for healthcare workers.
 This paper examines the roadblocks in making this information available to healthcare professionals and examines what wearable information is currently being used in healthcare.

+Existing research focuses on a wide variety of inputs [^2][^1].
+Sensors including electrodes, chemical probes, microphones, optical detectors, and blood glucose sensors are referenced as devices used for gathering healthcare information.
+This research will focus on data that can be gathered with a modern smartphone or smartwatch.
+Most of the sensors described are not as ubiquitous as consumer items like FitBits or Apple Watches.

+Previous studies have indicated the significance of precision health and the need for patient-specific data from wearables to be integrated into a patient's care strategy [^4].
+Wearable data outlining a patient's sleep, motion habits, heart rate, and other metrics can be invaluable in diagnosing or predicting conditions.
+Increased sedentary activity could indicate depression, and could predict future heart problems.
+A patient's health could be graphed and historical trends could be useful to determine potential causes for a diagnosis.
+It is often asserted that a person's environmental factors are better predictors for their health than their genetic makeup [^4].
+Linking behavioral and social determinants with biomedical data would allow professionals to better target certain conditions.

 ## 3. Choice of Data-sets